Chronology of key events:

 1965 - King Mwambutsa refuses to appoint a Hutu prime minister after Hutus win a majority in parliamentary elections; attempted coup put down by army chief Michel Micombero.

-1966 November - Michel Micombero ousts king, declares himself president.
+1966 - Michel Micombero abolishes the monarchy and declares himself president.

 Massacres and one-party rule